-Drew Hull is an experienced account manager who is passionate about helping people achieve their career goals and building enduring relationships with each of his connections.
+Drew Hull is passionate about helping people achieve their career goals and building enduring relationships with each of his connections.

 How to Close the Deal on a Job Interview